 Partial Upfront RIs are Cloudability’s best practice recommendation for several reasons (that can be reviewed in this Blog post), one of which is the inclusion of the Injected Line Item.
 No Upfront RIs will also leverage this line item and it is the key to understanding RI Utilization.
-A brief overview of the Injected Line Item can be seen in this video and adding a “transaction type_equals_recurring charge” and “product name_equals_amazon elastic compute cloud” will surface the line item in a Cost Analytics report.
+Adding a “transaction type_equals_recurring charge” and “product name_equals_amazon elastic compute cloud” will surface the line item in a Cost Analytics report.

 AWS will surface the full cost of the 720 (or 744) monthly reserved hours in the “Total Invoiced Cost” column, the count of unused RI hours in the “Usage Quantity” column, and the cost of unused RI hours in the “Unblended Cost” column.
 The Injected Line Item is a single line item in the DBRRT Detailed Billing Report with Resources and Tags (DBRRT) and is re-written each hour with new data.
 This means “Usage Quantity” and “Unblended Cost” are dynamic data points and will surface updated figures throughout the month.
 Subscribing to these reports these data, or creating a Widget, allows for real time analysis and optimization of RI Utilization.